Table Of Contents

 How to Use the Wire Colour Code Standard

 It is crucial to have a safe and reliable electrical circuit in your home.
-To ensure that your home is safe, the Australian Standards require that all wiring in your house should be labelled, and it must be easy for everyone to understand.
+To ensure that your home is safe, the Australian Standards require that all wiring in your house should be labelled, and it must be easy for anyone working on the system in the future to understand.
 The Australian wire colour codes are based on a strategic plan designed to reduce electrical fire risk when using electricity at home.

 The colours of the wires are commonly used to differentiate between electrical current carrying power, signal, and grounding wires.
-The following is a list of different wire colours and their meanings:
+The following is a list of current Australian Standard wire colours and their meanings:

 Australian electrical wire colours are used as a standard for wiring of electrical circuits in Australia.
-This system is designed to make it easy to identify the function of each wire, which helps in understanding the circuit and troubleshooting electrical faults.
+This system is designed to make it easy to identify the function of each wire, which helps in understanding the circuit.

 The colour code is not very complicated, and it consists of two parts: a number or letter, followed by one or two colours.
 These first two digits show the wire's size, while the second part tells you what type of wire it is.
 By following these simple rules, you will always know which wires are live and which ones are neutral.